-I released my self-titled debut album, Aspen, in October 2018.
-My latest album, Love Each Other Right, was released in November 2019.
-I had two songs that were finalists in prominent songwriting competitions from my latest album.
-The song “Delicate Butterfly” was a semi-finalist in the International Songwriting Competition Teen Category.
-Additionally, the song "Georgia Boy" was one of five nominees in the Independent Music Awards; Alternative Country Best Song Category.
+Aspen released her self-titled debut album in October 2018.
+Her latest album, Love Each Other Right, was released in November 2019.
+In 2020, two songs from her latest album were finalists in prominent songwriting competitions.
+The song "Georgia Boy" was one of five nominees in the Independent Music Awards; Alternative Country Best Song Category.
+Additionally, the song “Delicate Butterfly” was a semi-finalist in the International Songwriting Competition Teen Category.

 Aspen has been the proud recipient of several music scholarships.